StevenTammen/bibledocs.org/content/about-the-site/content-organization/index.md

 - It is longer due to having tangential discussion in the text
 - It is longer due to having technical discussion (e.g., of Greek and Hebrew) in the text
 - The writing in the technical discussion sections tends to be more complex due to its subject matter
-- The scripture quotations in it are all from normal translations not as targeted at simplicity (e.g., the NIV84, ESV, NASB, NKJV)
+- The scripture quotations in it are all from normal translations not as targeted at simplicity (e.g., the NIV84, NKJV, ESV, NASB)

 Or, if you wish to look at things from the reverse direction, the lower-level writing is in fact lower in writing level because: